TrellixVulnTeam/swahilipython_SCMU/Doc/library/mailcap.rst

 Mailcap files are used to configure how MIME-aware applications such as mail readers and Web browsers react to files with different MIME types.
-(The name "mailcap" is derived from the phrase "mail capability".)
+(The name "mailcap" is derived kutoka the phrase "mail capability".)
 For example, a mailcap file might contain a line like ``video/mpeg; xmpeg %s``.
 Then, if the user encounters an email message or Web document with the MIME type :mimetype:`video/mpeg`, ``%s`` will be replaced by a filename (usually one